Foolproof Biscuit Making 101

-A foolproof biscuit making recipe that won’t fail you time after time.
+A foolproof biscuit-making recipe that won't fail you time after time.
 These biscuits are light and fluffy on the inside and buttery golden on the outside.

 Culture Shock

-Right after Steve and I married we lived with his grandparents in the country outside of Laurel, Mississippi.
+Right after Steve and I married, we lived with his grandparents in the country outside of Laurel, Mississippi.
 It was only for a few weeks until our apartment was ready to move into.
-Although I was still in the south it was a culture shock for me.
+Although I was still in the south, it was a culture shock for me.

 Living with Mamaw and Papaw helped me adjust to my new home.
 I'll never forget the long conversations on the back screen porch in the dark after supper.
 We'd talk until it was time for bed.
 I learned a lot about my new family and their way of life.
 Another thing I'll never forget is watching Mamaw cook in her kitchen.
-I especially found her biscuit making most fascinating.
+I especially found her biscuit-making most fascinating.

 Biscuit Making

-Homemade biscuits were not common in our home when I was growing up.
-I think it was because my Mama's dad preferred bread, therefore her mama seldom made biscuits.
-Plus, we had our couche- couche with coffee milk and toast made from that famous Evangeline Maid Bakery for our breakfasts.
-On occasion, when we did have biscuits at our house, they usually came from a boxed mix or from the kind you popped open on the edge of the counter.
+On occasion, when we had biscuits at our house, they came from a boxed mix or the kind you popped open on the edge of the counter.
 That's all okay, but I sure have learned to enjoy a good homemade biscuit hot out of the oven.

-Every morning in Mamaw's kitchen she would take her wooden bowl filled with self-rising flour from the cabinet and add just the right amount of shortening and buttermilk to make the perfect biscuit dough.
-I can still see her forming those biscuits with her hands into thick round disks.
-She'd bake them in the oven in a cast iron skillet, but not before patting them with a little cooking oil from the backside of her fingers.
-After baking, she'd stick them under the broiler for a few minutes to get them nice and golden.
-We ate these with either homemade syrup mixed with butter or gravy made of fried chicken drippings from the night before.
+She'd bake them in the oven in a cast-iron skillet, but not before patting them with a little cooking oil from the backside of her fingers.
+After baking, she'd broil them for a few minutes to get them nice and golden.
+We ate these with either homemade syrup mixed with butter or gravy, maybe made from the night before's fried-chicken drippings.

 Foolproof Biscuit Making Lessons

-You may have your own biscuit making method, but if you don't or want a foolproof biscuit making recipe to share, here is the way I've learned to make them:
+You may have your own biscuit-making method, but if you don't or want a foolproof biscuit-making recipe to share, here is the way I've learned to make them:

 BISCUITS

-PrintFoolproof Biscuit Making 101
+Foolproof Biscuit Making 101

 - Total Time: 22 minutes